carbynestack/klyshko-legacy/POC_TASKS.md

 - Convert to multi-module project (operator, sidecar)

-- Build MP-SPDZ fake generator

-- Implement sidecar with tuple upload

-- Activate tuples in scheduler

 - Transition to distributed etcd cluster

 - Graceful shutdown
   - Make sure that all launched jobs are deleted when scheduler is deleted
   - Delete all metadata in etcd

+- Fulfil OSS obligations

+- Add tests

 ## Done